RimworldTogether/Guide/src/selfhosting/going-public.md

-folder_name="RimWorldServer"  # Adjust folder name as per your preference system_type=$(uname -m)  # Auto-detect system architecture use_screen=true  # Set to false if you do not want to use screen
+folder_name="RimWorldServer"  # Adjust folder name as per your preference system_type=$(uname -m)  # Auto-detect system architecture use_screen=true  # Set to false if you do not want to use screen version_file="version.txt"  # File to store the current version

 # Check for necessary tools
 if ! command -v curl &>/dev/null; then